sandepal-org/mq01-ops/README.md

 and its issuer in git, but the private key and certificate are only created when the YAML is deployed to the cluster.

-We also need to define an **Operator Group** for Cert Manager which allows identifies that it can generate generates required RBAC access for the LVM.
+We also need to define an **Operator Group** for Cert Manager; it can generate the required RBAC access for all namespaces in the cluster.
+(Notice how this is much wider scope than LVM.)

 Issue the following command to create the operator group: